asayers/cbdr/README.md

 thing you _actually really_ care about is how much that mean changes when you apply a particular patch.

+## An illustative example

+The situation:

+* You've got a feature branch you want to merge into master.
+* You have a decent macro-benchmark called `bench.sh`.
+It takes about a second to run.
+* You've decided that you don't care about regressions smaller than 5%.
+* You've decided that you're OK with getting false-positives 0.1% of the time.

-## tl;dr: The Method
+The method:

-You have a decent macro-benchmark.
-You have two commits you want to compare (presumably: the merge-base vs. the tip of your branch).
-You've decided how small the smallest regression you care about is (call this `T`).

-1. Pick a commit randomly and benchmark it; add the results to your total set of measurements.
+1. Check out the feature branch in one worktree and the merge-base in another.
+2. Randomly pick one of your two checkouts and run `bench.sh`, measuring the time it takes to run.
+Append the result to that checkout's "measurements" file.
-2. Compute the 95% confidence interval for the diffence of the means.
+3. Compute the 99.9% confidence interval for the diffence of the means.
-3. Is the width of the confidence interval still bigger than `T`?
-If so, go back to step 1.
+4. Is the width of the confidence interval still bigger than 5%?
+If "yes", go back to step 2.
-4. Does the confidence interval contain zero?
-If not, you may have a regression.

-See [A Benchmarker's Journey](journey.md) for a story which explains how one might arrive at this method.

-There's some stuff in this repo which might help you implement a scheme like this yourself; see [here](cbdr.md) for an overview.

-## Multiple benchmarks

-If your benchmark produces multiple values (eg. wall time and max RSS), then you want to check that none of them have regressed.
-This multiplies your chance of a false positive by the number of values involved.
-You can counteract this by multiplying the widths of your CIs by the same number.

-## Stats

-We're comparing the means of two unknown distributions.
-Both distributions are roughly normal, but their means and variances may be different.
-(This is typically the case when benchmarking; of course, if your benchmark calls `sleep(random_log_normal())` then this isn't a valid assumption.
-Don't do that.)
-The appropriate test in this case is Student's t-test.

-We don't only care about whether a regression has occurred, however: we also care about how big the regression is.
-Therefore, a confidence interval is going to be more useful than a p-value.
-For this you'll need the inverse CDF of the t-distribution.
-There are various implementations around, including one in this repo.
+5. The confience interval is now tight enough to spot a 5% regression.
+Is the lower bound less than zero?
+If "yes", you're good to merge!
+6. Throw away the measurements you took - you don't want to re-use them.

+If you want to implement something like this yourself, here are some [tools to help you do it](cbdr.md).

 ## Common bad practice